finos/vuu/docs/getting_started/developing.md

 5) Open the project as a Maven build by selecting the root pom.xml (make sure you select "enable adding maven modules, auto import etc..)
 6) You should get one root module vuu-parent in a project list, select this
 7) When the project opens you should have 2 sub-modules (vuu and toolbox)

-## Running the Vuu Server Simulation Module

-1) Go to the SimulMain.scala, right click and run (add these into JVM args -Xmx10G -Xms5G)
-2) Go to the SwingClientMain.scala, right click and run

 ## Developing the client